-MBRSG has received initial accreditation from the Commission for Academic Accreditation under the auspices of the Ministry of Education in the United Arab Emirates to offer the following Postgraduate Diploma in Public Policy programs, five of which offer specific concentrations.
-The Postgraduate Diploma award is an Exit Award only from the corresponding Master of Public Policy Degree program
+MBRSG has received initial accreditation from the Commission for Academic Accreditation under the auspices of the Ministry of Education in the United Arab Emirates to offer a Postgraduate Diploma in Public Policy.
+The Postgraduate Diploma award is an Exit Award only from the Master in Public Policy Degree program.

-The Postgraduate Diploma in Public Policy program and awards are listed as follows:
+The Postgraduate Diploma in Public Policy program award details are listed as follows: